Candra0x6/Roca/contracts/docs/TESTING_DOCUMENTATION.md

-# Arisan+ Smart Contract Testing Documentation
+# Roca Smart Contract Testing Documentation

 ## Overview

-This document provides comprehensive documentation of the unit test coverage for the Arisan+ smart contract ecosystem.
+This document provides comprehensive documentation of the unit test coverage for the Roca smart contract ecosystem.
 The testing suite ensures all critical functionalities work correctly and provides confidence in the system's reliability.

 ## Test File Location
 - **Main Test File**: `test/fullFlow.test.ts`